 - Consider guided tours: Guided tours can enhance your understanding and appreciation of the exhibits and the museum's history

-Visiting Hanoi, it is worth stopping by Vietnamese Women's Museum, and exploring other popular tourist attractions nearby as well, such as Hoan Kiem Lake, Hanoi Opera House, St. Joseph's Cathedral, Ba Dinh Square, Dong Xuan Market, and especially Vinpearl Aquarium and VinKE - a perfect entertainment hub for families with children.
+Visiting Hanoi, it is worth stopping by Vietnamese Women's Museum, and exploring other popular tourist attractions nearby as well, such as Hoan Kiem Lake, Hanoi Opera House, St. Joseph's Cathedral, Ba Dinh Square, Dong Xuan Market, and especially VinKE & Vinpearl Aquarium - a perfect entertainment hub for families with children.

 - At Vinpearl Aquarium, one of the most advanced aquarium systems in Vietnam, you have the chance to see a colorful underwater world and participate in interactive shows and tours to know more about the ocean.